Exodus 38

 Notes

-הֶחָצֵר ("the courtyard") — The courtyard was the outermost boundary of the sacred precinct, an open-air enclosure surrounding the tabernacle proper.
-Its dimensions — 100 cubits long (north and south) by 50 cubits wide (east and west), about 150 feet by 75 feet — defined the space where the people of Israel could approach God through sacrifice.
+הֶחָצֵר ("the courtyard") — The courtyard was the outer boundary of the sacred precinct, an open-air enclosure surrounding the tabernacle proper.
+Its dimensions — 100 cubits long (north and south) by 50 cubits wide (east and west), about 150 feet by 75 feet — defined the place where the people of Israel could approach God through sacrifice.
 The instructions for this enclosure were given in Exodus 27:9-19.
-Everything outside the courtyard was the common world; everything inside was sacred space.
+Outside the courtyard was ordinary space; inside it was sacred space.

-קְלָעִים ("hangings/curtains") — These are not the heavy woven curtains of the tabernacle interior but lighter screens or hangings, from a root meaning "to sling" or "to screen."
+קְלָעִים ("hangings/curtains") — These were not the heavy woven curtains of the tabernacle interior but lighter screens or hangings, from a root meaning "to sling" or "to screen."
 They were made of שֵׁשׁ מָשְׁזָר ("fine twisted linen"), the same white linen used throughout the tabernacle.
-The white linen walls would have created a visual boundary of purity, separating the holy precinct from the surrounding camp.
+The white linen walls marked off a boundary of purity, separating the holy precinct from the surrounding camp.
 At five cubits (about 7.5 feet) high, the hangings were tall enough to prevent casual viewing from outside.

-The courtyard's orientation is significant.
-The entrance was on the east side, meaning that anyone entering the courtyard walked westward toward the tabernacle — away from the rising sun.
-In surrounding pagan cultures, temples often faced east toward the sun.
-Israel's tabernacle reversed this orientation, with the worshiper turning away from sun worship and toward the God who dwells in darkness and cloud (1 Kings 8:12).
+The courtyard's east-facing entrance was theologically deliberate.
+Anyone entering walked westward toward the tabernacle, away from the rising sun.
+Many surrounding temples were oriented toward the sun; Israel's tabernacle reversed the pattern, turning the worshiper from the sky toward the God who dwells in darkness and cloud (1 Kings 8:12).
 The east side was divided into three sections: fifteen cubits of curtain on each side of the gate and a twenty-cubit embroidered screen at the center.

 מָסַךְ שַׁעַר הֶחָצֵר ("the screen of the gate of the courtyard") — While the side curtains were plain white linen, the entrance screen was embroidered with תְּכֵלֶת (blue), אַרְגָּמָן (purple), and תּוֹלַעַת שָׁנִי (scarlet yarn).
-These were the same colors used in the tabernacle's inner curtains and the high priest's garments — royal and priestly colors.
-The embroidered entrance screen marked the gate as special, the single point of access into God's courts.
+These were the same colors used in the tabernacle's inner curtains and the high priest's garments.
+The embroidered entrance screen marked the gate as the single point of access into God's courts.
 The word רֹקֵם ("embroiderer") describes skilled decorative needlework, distinct from the more complex חֹשֵׁב ("designer") work used for the inner veil.

-The material hierarchy is noteworthy throughout this section: bronze for the bases (which touched the ground), silver for the hooks, bands, and post caps (the connecting and covering elements), and the precious colors of blue, purple, and scarlet only at the entrance.
-This gradient of materials — from common to precious as one moves inward and upward — reflects the theological principle that proximity to God's presence corresponds to increasing holiness and glory.
+A hierarchy of materials runs through this section: bronze for the bases that touched the ground, silver for the hooks, bands, and post caps, and blue, purple, and scarlet reserved for the entrance screen alone.
+The progression from common to precious reflects the theological principle that greater proximity to God's presence corresponds to greater holiness.

 יְתֵדֹת ("tent pegs") — The final detail in v.
 20 notes that all the pegs securing the tabernacle and courtyard were bronze.
-These humble, utilitarian objects receive mention because even the smallest component of the tabernacle was made of dedicated material.
-Nothing in God's dwelling was improvised or common.
-The pegs anchored the entire structure against the desert winds — a reminder that the grandest structures depend on the most ordinary supports.
+Even these small, utilitarian objects are mentioned because every component of the tabernacle was made of dedicated material.
+The pegs anchored the structure against the desert winds, a reminder that durable structures depend on ordinary supports.

 The Inventory of Materials (vv.
 21-31)